18.Analysis of errors(3)-Deviation and Standard Deviation.

 Mean = (4+5+4+6+5)/5 = 4.8

-Deviation = 6-4.8 = 1.2 feet.
+∴ Deviation = 6 – 4.8 = 1.2 feet.
 So, Girl 4 is 1.2 feet taller than the average girl in this group.
-Thus, Deviation helps us to find out how far away is our value from the average value of the set.
+This is how deviation helps us to find out how far away the value is from the average.

-Dont we use this concept in our daily lives?
-Consider a student scoring 89% in his exams.
-Wow!
+We use this concept in our daily lives too.
+Consider a student scoring 89% on his exams.
 89 percentile is absolutely a very good score!
-But what if we later come to know that majority of the students in that class scored 98%?
-Well, suddenly 89 % seems not a very good score !
-Why? because it deviates from the average score in the negative direction!
+However, if the average score in that class is 98% then 89 doesn’t seem to be a very good number as it deviates from the average score in the negative direction!

 Standard Deviation is a quantity which tells us how closely our values are either clustered around or are spread away/dispersed from the mean.If most values are near the mean, then we get a tall and steep bell-shaped curved.If the values are spread out then we get a more spread out curve as follows –

-We have already studied the formula for Standard deviation (s/σ) in earlier post.
+We have already studied the formula for Standard deviation (s/σ) in the earlier post.

 SET 1 ⇒ {0,13,15,0} Mean = 7 Standard Deviation = 8.124 ≈ 8.1